 As required by the FCC: This device complies with Part 15 of the FCC rules.
-Operation is subject to the following two conditions: (1) This device may not cause harmful interference, and (2) this device must accept any interference received, including interference that may cause undesired operation.
+Operation is subject to the following two conditions: (1) This device may not cause harmful interference, and following two conditions: (1) This device may not cause harmful interference, and (2) this device must accept any interference received, including interference that may cause undesired operation.